Indian Path Common

 Location: Lunenburg Region

-27 South is a stylish lounge offering casual dining, perfect for business lunches, early morning buffet or late night cocktails and wine.
-Located in the Best Western Plus Bridgewater, 27 South proudly serves an eclectic mix of local and international cuisine with some new twists on old classics.
-The main dining area seats 28 with more seating available at the bar as well as booths along the sidewall and a private patio for outdoor dining (weather permitting).
-Civic Address: 527 Highway 10,…
+27 South is a stylish lounge in Cookville offering casual dining, morning buffets, and late night cocktails and wine.
+Located in the Best Western Plus Bridgewater and having been recently renovated, 27 South proudly serves an eclectic mix of local and international cuisine with some new twists on old classics.
+The main dining area has a cozy yet modern atmosphere, with additional seating available at the bar.
+There is also charming patio seating to enjoy when the area is open for the season.…

 LaHave Bakery